gabrielcostasilva/vue-todo/README.md

 ## Dependencies

-This branch add the `aws-amplify` dependency.
+This branch adds the `aws-amplify` dependency.